HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

     c.
 Enclose the Content tag you added as a part of Step 4 inside the div blocks exactly as how it appears in the following example: ```</div><div>[Content context="selected" uuid="dab6a312-06ad-45b1-a9f9-4bf583749d24"]</div><div>```.
 ![Rich Text Limitation](../developing_managing_content/_img/wcm_comments_richtext_limitation.png)
 6. Save the content to enable the commenting feature for that particular content.
 After setting up the comments UI on the rich text editor, this content can be added to any page.
 7. After the WCM Comments UI is rendered for the content on the page, specify the library name to be used for storing the comments in and the current content UUID.
-Refer to [Rendering and Configuring New Page Component having WCM comments HTML markup component on the Page](#rendering-and-configuring-new-page-component-to-have-wcm-comments-html-markup-component-on-the-page) for more information.
+Refer to [Rendering and configuring new page component to have WCM comments HTML markup component on the page](#rendering-and-configuring-new-page-component-to-have-wcm-comments-html-markup-component-on-the-page) for more information.

 After configuring the WCM comments HTML markup component in the Rich Text Editor, actions such as add, reply, like/unlike, and delete comments can be done.
 The total comments count on the content item can also be viewed.